nerves-project/erlinit/README.md

     -c <tty[n]> Force the controlling terminal (ttyAMA0, tty1, etc.)
     -e <VAR=value;VAR2=Value2...> Set additional environment variables
     -h Hang the system if Erlang exits.
 The default is to reboot.
+    -r <path1[:path2...]> A colon-separated lists of paths to search for Erlang releases.
+The default is /srv/erlang.
     -s <program and arguments> Run another program that starts Erlang up -t Print out when erlinit starts and when it launches Erlang (for benchmarking)